Top 7 food experience

 Make time for tea.
 Served in tulip shaped glasses, black tea is an inseparable part of Turkish culture.
 Whether at home or a restaurant, your meal is not complete without drinking a glass of tea.
 Read more about the tea culture in Turkey.

 Take to the street.
-Look for vendors that sell street food, such as the crunchy bagel-like snack that goes with everything, simit, the infamous grilled intestines, kokoreç, or the ultimate late-night food, midye dolma (stuffed mussels).
-See the must-eat street food of Istanbul.
+Look for Istanbul vendors that sell street food, such as the crunchy bagel-like snack that goes with everything, simit, the infamous grilled intestines, kokoreç, or the ultimate late-night food, midye dolma (stuffed mussels).

 Spend a rakı-infused night at an ocakbaşı, a restaurant centered around an open fire pit grill that serves red meat and kebab.
 For those who want to participate in the classic activity of rakı, mezze, and music, dining at a meyhane ensures a memorable night with great conversation.